Geese who’s back?

 Please be cautious!
 These unique campus community members are interesting and fun to watch — but be sure to do so from afar.
 Geese can be aggressive when they feel threatened.
 However, with some consideration, geese and humans can share our campus without incident.

-Physical Plant will be covering planters to deter nesting in areas with high human traffic; geese that nest on rooftops will be provided access ramps for their goslings upon hatching.
+Operations and Maintenance will be covering planters to deter nesting in areas with high human traffic; geese that nest on rooftops will be provided access ramps for their goslings upon hatching.
 As the geese begin to nest, signs will be posted in nesting areas to warn people of their presence.
 Geese don’t like to be surprised and can be protective of their area.

 This story is part of the U of M’s “Respect the Goose” education and awareness campaign regarding the goose population on the Fort Garry campus with input from internal and external experts and other stakeholders.